corda/corda-docs/content/en/docs/corda-os/4.5/contributing.md

 A “large” contribution is one that meets one or more of the following criteria:

-* It would require users to modify or recompile their CorDapps
+* It would require users to modify or recompile their CorDapps.
-* It would introduce a new user-facing feature or configuration option
+* It would introduce a new user-facing feature or configuration option.
-* It would negatively impact performance or security (e.g. by introducing a new dependency)
+* It would negatively impact performance or security (e.g. by introducing a new dependency).
-* It would take a long time to implement - two weeks or more
+* It would take a long time to implement - two weeks or more.
-* It significantly increases the project’s QA or support costs
+* It would significantly increase the project’s QA or support costs.

 Large contributions can be disruptive - both for users of the Corda platform, and for platform developers who are modifying the same parts of the software as part of the established product roadmap.
 In addition, the work of reviewing and maintaining these contributions diverts the team’s resources from other efforts.
 Generally, it is more effective to put in a feature request via the [corda-dev mailing list](https://groups.io/g/corda-dev) instead.